densitymodelling/dsmextra/README.md

 ### Important note

-The [WhatIf](https://r.iq.harvard.edu/docs/whatif/1.5-5/whatif.pdf) package, on which `dsmextra` depends, was removed from CRAN in March 2020.
+The [WhatIf](https://r.iq.harvard.edu/docs/whatif/1.5-5/whatif.pdf) package, on which `dsmextra` depends, was removed from CRAN on 2020-03-07.
 A patch correction has been released as part of version 1.1.0, ensuring that WhatIf is automatically installed from Github.
-Alternatively, WhatIf can be installed manually using the below command:
+If any issues occur, WhatIf can be installed manually from Github by using the command below, or downloading one of the [package archives](https://cran.r-project.org/web/packages/WhatIf/index.html).

 ```r
 if (!require("remotes")) {